chonito7919/divscout-site/README.md

 └── Gemfile              # Ruby dependencies
 ```

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+## Disclaimer

+This website is for educational and informational purposes only.
+The content does not constitute financial advice, investment recommendations, or any form of professional guidance.

 ## License

-For educational and informational purposes only.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.